 The Chicago Colloquium on Digital Humanities and Computer Science (DHCS) brings together researchers, scholars, librarians, and technologists in the humanities and computer science from across the country and around the world to examine the current state of digital humanities as a field of intellectual inquiry and to identify and explore new directions and perspectives for future research.

-This annual conference happens next at the Water Tower Campus of Loyola University Chicago on November 9-11, 2018.
-Miriam Posner (UCLA) will be the keynote speaker for the conference.
+This annual conference happened last at the Water Tower Campus of Loyola University Chicago on November 9-11, 2018.
+Miriam Posner (UCLA) was the keynote speaker for the conference.